deorst/InfiniteRotarySlider/README.md

 # `InfiniteRotarySlider` - UI component for using in JUCE projects.

+Built on top of the `juce::Slider` component - hence no change to the JUCE source code needed.

 ## Demo

 Open the Projucer project and run the app.